Ensure that under my watch no force, external or internal, will occupy even an inch of Nigerian soil

 'You cannot give a timeline'

 But as we have reported before, the last embers of the group are still to be stamped out.
 A database by Nigeria Security Watch shows more than 400 Boko Haram-related deaths in 2018 alone.
+A count by the Nigeria Security Tracker falls in the same range.

 Though Boko Haram have not captured towns since 2015, they certainly still occupy portions of Nigeria’s territory because they operate from a base, ex-director of the department of state security, Mike Ejiofor, told Africa Check.